Key vote on Brexit deal debate fails in Parliament | DW | 22.10.2019

 Johnson said that one response from the government would be to accelerate preparations for a "no-deal" Brexit on October 31.
 Yet he also alluded to another potential way to proceed:

 "But secondly, I will speak to EU member states about their intentions until they have reached a decision.
 And until they reach a decision, we will pause this legislation," Johnson said.
-Pausing the legislation means that should Commons MPs later agree on a new timetable to debate the law, a new so-called program motion, then the process could restart.
+Pausing the legislation leaves the option open for MPs to agree on a new timetable and restart the process to debate and perhaps pass the deal.

 Read more: Opinion: Brexit show extended for another season